maxlerebourg/crowdsec-bouncer-traefik-plugin/examples/captcha/README.md

 make run_captcha
 ```

-> Note, if we are banned with a "ban" decision from crowdsec a captcha will not be asked and you will have to wait for the decision to expire.
+> Note, if we are banned with a "ban" decision from crowdsec a captcha will not be asked and you will have to wait for the decision to expire or remove it manually.

 ```bash
 docker exec crowdsec cscli decisions add --ip 10.0.0.10 -d 10m --type ban